How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Loss of lower leaves

 Loss of lower leaves in a Croton Plant is due to three possible causes.
 One possible cause is dry air if the leaves have dry tips.
+Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
+You may also grow the plant in a terrarium as a high humidity can be maintained inside a terrarium.

-Water Joseph's Coat liberally during the growing season to maintain the soil moist at all times.
+The second possible cause of loss of lower leaves in Joseph's Coat is that the soil is too dry especially if the leaves have brown tips.
+Water the plant liberally during the growing season to maintain the soil moist at all times.
 Water less during the cold season but never allow the soil-ball to dry out completely.

 The third possible cause of loss of lower leaves in Croton Plant is that the temperature is too low if leaves have brown edges.
+Keep the plant away from cold drafts like windy windows and doors inorder to maintain a constantly warm temperature.

 Yellowing leaves